 In case you didn't know, you will most likely have to apply for something called an ECA or Educational Credential Assessment.
 This is a document that verifies your education is at the same level as Canadian education standards.

 Companies like WES (World Education Services) offer these services.
-If you have a medical qualification, these assessment are normally done through medical boards or organizations in the province you apply to.
+If you have a medical qualification, these assessments are normally done through medical boards or organizations in the province you apply to.

 If you just need to apply for a normal ECA, make sure you select the option ECA Application for IRCC on their website.
 Please note that this does not cover trade certifications!